Friday, June 26, 2020

 “Well,” she continued, “that man over there looks hungry.
 Wouldn’t Jesus want us to love him enough to give him one of our sandwiches?”

-Lilly’s father’s heart began to melt to think that a five year old not only listed in Church but wanted to do what the Gospel said.
+Lilly’s father’s heart began to melt to think that a five year old not only listened in Church but wanted to do what the Gospel said.
 He was about to respond when a thought came to him.
 He sat for a moment and then began to shake his head.

 “No pumpkin, taking that man a sandwich wouldn’t be the loving thing to do,” he said.